Trafficking of children: History (England)

-Causes of Child Trafficking
+Causes

 Scholarly research has indicated that there is no root cause for child trafficking.
 There are, however, multiple reasons which contribute to high numbers such as poverty, humanitarian crisis and lack of education.
 It is additionally important to note that migration can also be voluntary.

 Poverty

 Poverty is the leading cause for child trafficking worldwide.

 Often parents are not able to provide for their families and consequentially exploit their children for financial reasons.
 These influencers lead to children being more inclined to take riskier jobs in order to sustain life for themselves and their families.
 The decision for parents to expose their children for child trafficking, due to poverty, is not always for money incentives, but also because a lack of education causes them to believe that migration elsewhere will provide their children with more opportunities, which will help them escape chronic poverty.
 Sometimes children are orphaned as a result of poverty, leaving them in the hands of child traffickers.
 There are estimated to be around 120 million children living on the streets in the world (30 million in Africa, 30 million in Asia, and 60 million in South America), making children vulnerable and thus easy targets.

-Humanitarian Crisis
+Humanitarian crisis

 Child trafficking is 20-30% higher after natural disasters.
 This was seen after the 2015 earthquake and 2010 earthquake in Haiti.
 The increase of sex trafficking after natural disasters results in the victimization of girls under the age of 18, specifically 33%. of girls under the age of 18 in such areas.
 The reason is increased vulnerability and financial instability which arises after natural disasters hit.

-Lack of Education
+Lack of education

 A lack of education and literacy furthermore makes families more vulnerable to traffickers.
 Parents are often unaware of the negative consequences of child trafficking and voluntarily send their children away.
 Additionally, children are often not aware of their rights and lack understanding regarding which of their rights are violated.
 There is a need to educate children of their rights, because it will reduce the likelihood of manipulation and forced industry work.
 Informing children of their right to education will increase the net enrollment and grade completion rate.

-Voluntary Migration
+Voluntary migration

 In 2013 youth migrants, ages 15–24 made up 12% of total migration.
 The term "child trafficking" is often misused when migration is voluntary.
 "Youth migration" refers to youth choosing to leave homes to access opportunities elsewhere.
 Opportunities such as quality education, employment, and adventure are often scarce in rural areas, which is why migration often occurs from rural to urban areas.
 The ILO stated that 27 million young people leave their countries of birth to seek employment abroad as international migrants.
 In order to make migration safer for youth the UN adopted "Addressing migration opportunities and challenges is central to achieving sustainable economic and social development" to their new development goals, which are to be released in 2030.